ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 ## Use events for post-launch audit

-After the contract being deployed and started to be used, it is nice to have a way to monitor the contract's activity.
-One way to accomplish this is to look at all the contract transactions, but that may be insufficient, as internal transactions don't show up in the blockchain.
-Moreover, it's not very useful, as it only shows the input parameters, not the actual changes being made to the state.
+It is nice to have a way to monitor the contract's activity after it was deployed.
+One way to accomplish this is to look at all transactions of the contract, but that may be insufficient, as the internal transactions won't show up in the blockchain.
+Moreover, it is not very useful, as it only shows the input parameters, not the actual changes being made to the state.

 ```sol
 contract Charity